NowEwo/EwOS/README.md

 All the linux requirements but :
 - `Windows Subsystem for Linux` to have compatibility with all these tools

-Run `sh build.sh` in your terminal and wait
+Run `sh ./ewos.sh build` in your terminal and wait

 ## Run
 Requirements :